czekem/excel_love/README.md

 * Create a tool in that way, that it would be easy-usable for people with different disabilities

+* Added test.py for testing functions that are in the code.

 **What the code is doing now already?**